kristinemlarson/gnssrefl/README.md

 # gnssrefl v3.5.5

+gnssrefl is an open source software package for GNSS interferometric reflectometry (GNSS-IR).

 If you use this code in any presentation or publication, you are expected to cite either this github repository or the gnssrefl DOI, which is given just below.